 M: Well didn't he have any other, didn't she have any brothers and sisters?

-H: I remember this just like when I was a child she had one more sister which she married in To Kolki, also a town not far away from our town.
+H: I remember this just like when I was a child, she had one more sister which she married in To Kolki, also a town not far away from our town.
 She married in there.

 M: You don't remember her last name when she got married?